If you ever followed Tim Cahill’s Chinese soccer exploits, you may want to feast your eyes at this new mobile deal.

 How do I stream soccer on mobile?

 OVO Mobile is not the only way to stream soccer on your mobile.
-Optus through its Optus Sports app has rights to the English Premier League, having recently added the Champions League and Euros to its library as well.
+Optus through its Optus Sports app has rights to the English Premier League and has added the Champions League and Euros to its library as well.

 With Optus, non-Optus customers are able to purchase an Optus Sports subscription for about $15 a month, although the service is included on many mobile and broadband plans.

-The cheapest Optus mobile plan to include Optus Sport is $35 a month on a post-paid basis, which also includes the National Geographic app, and data-free music streaming to Google Play, iHeartRadio and Spotify.
-Data-free TV streaming to Netflix, Stan and ABC iView can also be added for $5 a month.
+The cheapest Optus mobile plan to include Optus Sport is $25 a month on a SIM-only post-paid basis, which also includes the National Geographic app, and data-free music streaming to Google Play, iHeartRadio and Spotify.
+Data-free TV streaming of Mobile TV (including Netflix, Stan and ABC iView) can also be added for $5 a month.